Car Seats – Safety First

 Did you know that 7 out of 10 car seats are not properly installed?
 Yet, 96 percent of parents and guardians believe they have installed them correctly.
 Yikes!
 If you have car seats in your car, buckle up, because here’s your morning wake up call.

 Car seats have been around since the 1930’s.
 They were originally designed to act as booster seats so their parents could see them easier in the car, not for safety.
-It wasn’t until the early 1960’s that we finally came to our senses and car seats began to be designed to protect children.
+It wasn’t until the early 1960’s that we finally came to our senses and car seats began to be designed to protect children during accidents.
+If you get involved in an accident, protect your rights by hiring a personal injury lawyer as your legal counsel.
+A car accident injury lawyer can help you get the proper compensation you deserve from the injuries you’ve sustained.
+So, if you’ve recently been involved in an auto accident, make sure to contact professional personal injury lawyers today for expert legal help.

 Today there are literally hundreds of car seats available in the marketplace.
 Yet, the majority of car seats are made up of the same stuff: polypropylene pellets.
 These compressed pellets are tough yet flexible under stress.
 The pellets are molded, colored, and shaped into all sorts of sizes and configurations.
 The seat is then padded with flame resistant foam for energy absorption, covered with fabric and/or vinyl, and fitted with a buckle and harness system to secure the seat.